You’re probably sick of visiting the usual spots like Orchard and Chinatown — so what else is there to do in Singapore?

 Photo credit: Lee Kong Chian Natural History Museum

 You don’t need to venture to another country to see dinosaur skeletons.
-Tucked away in the National University of Singapore, Lee Kong Chian Natural History Museum houses over a million natural history specimens.
+Tucked away in the National University of Singapore, Lee Kong Chian Natural History Museum houses over 2,000 natural history specimens.

 Must-sees include diplodocid sauropods fossils (one of the largest animals to ever walk the earth!) and a huge, 10m-long sperm whale skeleton.